aldwinrodriguez/FoodTrack/README.md

 # FoodTrack
 ## Summary: The purpose of this app is to track food that you consumed and lists everything you ate within 2 days.
 If 'REACTION' button is pressed, it tells the app that something you ate within 2 days caused a reaction and gives the list of food you ate within 2 days.

 ## Objective: I wanted to learn about CRUD operations and MongoDB database.
-I also learned about different encryptions for making accounts to store in the Appilications Database by using Passport Oauth.
+I also learned different encryptions for making accounts to store in the Appilications Database by using Passport Oauth.

 # Demo: https://foodtrack2022.herokuapp.com/